NatLabRockies/chronify/README.md

 $ pip install chronify
 ```

-To use Apache Spark via Apache Thrift Server as the backend:
+To use Apache Spark as the backend:
 ```
 $ pip install "chronify[spark]"
 ```